Levofloxacin Ecolevid, 500 mg 5 pcs

 Indications

-Treatment of infection and inflammatory diseases caused by microorganisms sensitive to levofloxacin:
+Treatment of infectious and inflammatory diseases caused by microorganisms sensitive to levofloxacin:

-for the complex treatment of drug-resistant forms of tuberculosis;
+for complex treatment of drug-resistant forms of tuberculosis;

 acute sinusitis;